anytizer/ocunit/README.md

 OCUnit reads the actual configuration values from within your OpenCart and makes various tests.
 This has sometimes, hardcoded or embedded Database IDs which should be changed to fit your store.
-There are [business rules](library/class.BusinessRules.inc.php) and few [configurations](bootstrap.php) you should edit before running the test.
+There are [business rules](library/class.BusinessRules.inc.php) and few [bootstrap configurations](bootstrap.php) you should edit before running the test.

 ## Test Examples